SandipGitt/React/readme.md

 ## My React Learning Project
 This repository contains my journey of learning React.
-It includes various projects and exercises I've completed to understand the fundamentals and advanced concepts of React.
+It includes various projects and exercises I've completed to understand the basic fundamentals and advanced concepts of React.